JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

 welcomeFrame.createNewProjectLink().click();
 ```
 ### Get data from real component.
 Executing code.
-We use JavaScript `rhino` engine to work with components on Idea side.v
+We use JavaScript [`rhino`](https://github.com/mozilla/rhino) engine to work with components on Idea side.

 Example of retrieving text from ActionLink component:
 ```java
 public class ActionLinkFixture extends ComponentFixture {